Note: Clicking images on this page will open a larger image in a new tab.

 Sometime after that I got my first 35mm camera: an Argus C3.
 For me, this was a wonderful camera with adjustable exposure and I used it with both negative and slide film for many years.

 In High School, I was the photographer for the yearbook using a 4×5 speed graphic with an electronic flash.
 The Speed Graphic was made by Graflex Inc. of Rochester, NY.
 When I started college, there was a yearbook and newspaper photographer at the Men’s Freshman Camp with a 4×5 speed graphic so I introduced myself and summarized my experience with that camera.
 Once school started I became a member of the newspaper and yearbook photography staff, which numbered about 4 or 5 people.
 Staff numbers varied as the school was a co-op school and some students were working while others were in school.
-There I also used a 2-1/4 x 2-1/4 Mamiya C3 Twin Lens Reflex frequently.
+I also frequently used a 2-1/4 x 2-1/4 Mamiya C3 Twin Lens Reflex.